mcdexio/documents/en/perpetual-interfaces.md

 **Interact with positions:**

-There do exists interface to manipulate position and collateral for trading purpose, but basicly the perpetual contract does not directly handle trading request from user.
+There do exists interface to manipulate position and collateral for trading purpose, but basically the perpetual contract does not directly handle trading request from user.
 It only provider interfaces for whitelisted callers like **exchange** and **amm** contract.

-Calling trade method of perpetual may break contraints that long position should always equals to short positions.
+Calling trade method of perpetual may break constraints that long position should always equals to short positions.

 The only interface available to a typical trader is: